kamplastics/zip_utility/readme.md

 # ZipUtility

 ZipUtility is a command-line tool developed in C# for extracting ZIP files from a source directory to a destination directory.
+This application was built on windows and for windows.

 ## Prerequisites